DanyloReznyk/Pneumonia-Detection/README.md

 ├───metrics.py # Metrics are used in training └───requirements.txt
 ```
-### Kaggle Notebook
-Used it to run all model training <a href='https://www.kaggle.com/jeniagerasimov/airbus-semantic-segmantation'>View</a>

 ### Conclusion:
 Project was very challenging as I had 0 previous experience with neural networks and keras, but it was very fun nonetheless.